 Diacritics may perform different roles depending on the language:

-For example, in French the acute accent over e (é) is used to indicate a closed e sound, for example café.
+For example, in French the acute accent over e (é) is used to indicate a closed e sound, for example, café.

 In Spanish, however, the same diacritic is used to indicate cases where the stress does not fall on the penultimate syllable, for example, dieciséis ‘sixteen’.